 This 40-foot waterfall can be found on the bluffs of Point Reyes.
 One of the most amazing beach waterfalls in Northern California, it’s a no-brainer of a bucket list trip.
 When are you going?

-Just in case you haven’t got your fill of Northern California waterfalls, take a peek at 15 more that might be worth a longer hike to.
+Once you’ve tackled these no-hike waterfalls in NorCal, take a peek at these 15 Northern California waterfalls that require a longer hike to access — but are worth it!
 Put a few down on your calendar.
 Life is short – go for it!
 You will never regret it adventuring while you can.

 What are some interesting natural wonders in Northern California?

 Northern California is filled to the brim with fascinating places to explore.
 Our most famous natural wonder is, of course, the legendary Redwood Forest.
 It’s not every day you encounter tress so enormous that you can literally drive a car through some of them.
 The McCloud River is home to plenty of stunning natural waterfalls that are perfect for photographers and nature lovers alike.